embecosm/riscv-toolchain-blogpost/README.md

   need prepending for a given configuration, use the empty string `''`.
 - `toolchain_args`: The compiler flags for each configuration are given here.
-  Some compilers require more flags than others in order to successfully compile for their target, but all us `-Os` in order to generate code optimised for size.
+  Some compilers require more flags than others in order to successfully compile for their target, but all use `-Os` in order to generate code optimised for size.
 - `toolchain_cc`: This specifies the name of the compiler for each configuration.